Frequently Asked Questions about Alcohol and Other Drugs

 A: The most constructive thing you can do is to say something, but be sure that it is assertive and not aggressive.

-On campus you can visit the Counseling Center- This department provides free alcohol/drug assessment services and provides referral services for individuals concerned about alcohol and drug use.
+- On campus you can visit the Counseling Center- This department provides free alcohol/drug assessment services and provides referral services for students concerned about alcohol and drug use.

 Ceres Hall 212